robertbtln/OrdersPlus/README.md

 - MAGENTO CE 1.6.2.0
 - MAGENTO CE 1.7.0.2
 - MAGENTO CE 1.8.0.0
+- MAGENTO CE 1.9.3.1

 ## Instructions

-Please backup your site and test on a test site/server first!
+_Disclaimer: Please backup your site and test on a test server first!_

-These instructions are for the infamous (well, um…) Orders Plus module.
+**Non-modman  directions:**

-1. Retrieve the module code from Github however you desire.
+1. Retrieve the module code from Github however you desire but SSH is recommended.

-2. Upload (via FTP client, such as [FileZilla](http://filezilla-project.org/)) the **app** directory to the root of your Magento install.
+  Example:
+    ```bash
+    $ cd ~/Sites/
+    $ git clone git@github.com:gsafcik/OrdersPlus.git OrdersPlus
+    $ cd OrdersPlus
+    ```

+2. Copy all content into your magento root.

+  Example:
+    ```bash
+    cp -r * /your/magento/root/  <-- last dir is the one all others copied too
+    ```

 3. If you're logged into your admin panel, please log out and then log back in.
 Otherwise you will get that pesky _**404, not found**_ message when trying to view the **config** area.

 Then navigate to